wildmichael/wildmichael.github.io/_posts/2020-10-23-dynamically-generating-linq-expressions.md

 ![Eww, gross][eww]

 What we need is a way of dynamically chaining `OR` clauses together as we did with a fixed number of composite key values to search.
-Something that peforms the _"and so on"_ part in below code:
+Something that performs the _"and so on"_ part in below code:

 ```cs